kriszyp/lmdb-js/README.md

 ### `store.put(key, value, version?: number, ifVersion?: number): Promise<boolean>`
 This will store the provided value/data at the specified key.
 If the database is using versioning (see options below), the `version` parameter will be used to set the version number of the entry.
 If the `ifVersion` parameter is set, the put will only occur if the existing entry at the provided key has the version specified by `ifVersion` at the instance the commit occurs (LMDB commits are atomic by default).
 If the `ifVersion` parameter is not set, the put will occur regardless of the previous value.

 This operation will be enqueued to be written in a batch transaction.
-Any other operations that occur within a certain timeframe (until next event after I/O by default) will also occur in the same transaction.
+Any other operations that occur within the current event turn (until next event after I/O by default) will also occur in the same transaction.
 This will return a promise for the completion of the put.
 The promise will resolve once the transaction has finished committing.
 The resolved value of the promise will be `true` if the `put` was successful, and `false` if the put did not occur due to the `ifVersion` not matching at the time of the commit.
 Once the promise resolves, the transaction will have been fully written to the physical storage medium (durable commit, guaranteed available in the future as far as the OS/physical storage can permit and confirm, even if there is power loss or system crash).

-If this is performed inside a transaction, the put will be executed immediately in the current transaction.
+If `put` is called inside a transaction, the put will be executed immediately in the current transaction.

 ### `store.remove(key, valueOrIfVersion?: number): Promise<boolean>`
 This will delete the entry at the specified key.
 This functions like `put`, with the same optional conditional version.
 This is batched along with put operations, and returns a promise indicating the success of the operation.
 If you are using a database with duplicate entries per key (with `dupSort` flag), you can specify the value to remove as the second parameter (instead of a version).